 All financial instruments included in current assets are classified as loans and receivables, which are measured at amortized cost.
-Accounts payable, accruals, and notes payables are classified as other financial liabilities, which are measured at amortized cost.
-As at June 30, 2018, the carrying and fair value amounts of the Company's financial instruments are the same.
+Accounts payable and accruals, notes payables and other liability of subsidiary are classified as other financial liabilities, which are measured at amortized cost.
+As at December 31, 2018, the carrying and fair value amounts of the Company's financial instruments are the same because of the limited term of the instruments.